tianjiaziqi/WhatIf/README.md

 ### Steering
 - **Seek**: This is the core logic of the ObstacleMove state, which continuously updates the target point toward the player using `agent.SetDestination`.
 - **Avoid**: This is automatically handled by the built-in Obstacle Avoidance feature of the NavMeshAgent component.
 This is clearly demonstrated in the demo video when the AI navigates around pillars.
+- **Believable Movement**: To satisfy the "smooth and believable" requirement, the AI's Animator parameter (IsMoving) is kept in sync with the FSM.
+Furthermore, the AI executes a LookRotation to face the player before attacking, increasing realism.

 ### Integration of Logic
 FSM (decision-making) and NavMeshAgent (pathfinding) consistently work together.